Caring House is Different

-Parking is available in the parking lot of the First Christian Church of Torrance (“Blue Church”) at the intersection of Onrado St. and Felbar Ave.
-The lot is just a short walk west of Caring House, or in the Gold Zones.
+We prefer if our visitors park in the parking lot at First Christian Church (the blue church) at the intersection of Onrado St. and Felbar Ave., just a short walk west of Caring House, or in the Gold Zones.
 Questions?
 Feel free to ask us for more information!
-Click here for more details about parking and visiting, including a parking map.
+Click here for more details about visiting, including a parking map.

 Can I bring my own furniture and other personal belongings?

 Each bedroom at Caring House is fully furnished and space is provided for personal belongings, such as clothing, towels, toiletries, blankets and other small items.
 We’re not able to accommodate large furniture like dressers, cabinets and tables.

-To help Caring House feel like “home” we welcome photos, personal art and similar items, space allowing.
+To help Caring House feel like “home,” we welcome photos, personal art and similar items, as space allows.
 We ask that residents not bring money, wallets, jewelry or other valuables.

 Are pets allowed?

 The intimate environment of the home requires us to limit the kinds of pets we can accommodate.
-We welcome pets such as dogs and cats on a visiting basis in the rear yard, if arranged in advance with the Resident Care Manager.
+We welcome therapy animals, and other pets may visit, but it must be approved and arranged in advanced with our Resident Care Manager.